A field-level emulator for modified gravity: Introduction

 Other works have focused on field-level inference: \texttt{D$^3$M} \citep{D3M} was able to map from the initial conditions of a quasi-N-body simulation (produced with \texttt{FastPM}, \citet{FastPM}) to its output at redshift $z=0$, using convolutional neural networks.
 Trained on a fixed set of parameters, the network was found to be able to extrapolate to different cosmologies from the one it was trained on.
 Subsequently, \texttt{NECOLA} \citep{NECOLA} was able to map from the output of quasi-N-body \cola{} codes to the full-N-body simulations of the \texttt{QUIJOTE} suite \citep{QUIJOTE}.
 In that work, it was noted that the mapping was largely insensitive to cosmological parameters.
 Subsequently, \cite{map2map} presented \mtm, an emulator of \LCDM\ simulations using \textit{style} parameters to characterise the output dependence on the matter density parameter $\Omega_M$.
 For the \LCDM{} model, \mtm\ took snapshots produced under the Zel'dovich approximation as input, and produced full-N-body snapshots as output.
 The emulator was made up of two convolutional neural networks each producing the non-linear displacement fields and the velocities of N-body particles.
-The algorithm was found to reproduce successfully the matter power spectra within $\sim 1\%$ and up to $k \sim 1 h$/Mpc, also showing good agreement in bispectra, halos and the redshift space distortions.
+The algorithm was found to reproduce successfully the matter power spectra within $\sim 1\%$ and up to $k \sim 1$ $h/$Mpc, also showing good agreement in bispectra, halos and the redshift space distortions.
+Furthermore, \citet{Jamieson_2022} tested the same machine-learning model on configurations for which the evolution of structure is known, like a spherical distribution or isolated plane waves, finding it was reproducing known solutions correctly.

 In this work, we present a field-level emulator of the large-scale structure in modified gravity, building on \mtm{}.
-Our approach is to learn how to modify a \LCDM\ simulation so that it becomes one under modified gravity, for some input strength of that modified gravity encoded as a style parameter.
+Our approach is to learn how to modify a \LCDM\ simulation so that it becomes one under modified gravity, for some input strength of that modified gravity encoded as style parameter.
 A large suite of \LCDM\ simulations is already available, for example, in the \texttt{QUIJOTE} simulations \citep{QUIJOTE}: using our emulator, we can turn these into modified gravity simulations, which are considerably more expensive to run.